phuriku/ml-course/files/Regression.md

 The Loss Function
 ------------------
 When we create a model from the training data, how closely does the *training data* fit the model?
 It is the responsibility of the *loss function*, or *cost function*, **L**(f), to inform us how much information is lost (on the training set) by using the predictive model *f*.
+As the reader can probably guess, the training models with machine learning often involves a goal of minimizing the loss function.

 A loss function often used in ML is the *mean square error (MSE)*.
 Minimizing the MSE is a very common technique to perform linear regression.
 If *x<sub>i</sub>* represents the training dataset of *n* points with respective classifications *y<sub>i</sub>*, the mean square error for the model *f* is defined to be (1/*n*) Σ<sub>*n*</sub> [f(*x<sub>i</sub>*) - *y<sub>i</sub>*)]<sup>2</sup>.

 *Questions:*
 1. A training set is composed of points (*1*,*2*,*3*) with respective labels of (*2*,*3*,*6*).
 What is MSE(*f*) for *f(x) = 2x*?

-Overfitting and Model Performance
+Model Performance and Overfitting
 ---------------------------------
 A natural question arises when the subject comes up of training data being used to create a model.
 How do we measure how well the model performs on incoming data?
 Since new data lacks classification, we cannot tell if the model is correctly classifying it or not.